 \subsection{Stability of quantum states}

-The system of $N$ bosons confined in a harmonic trap is subjected to an externally impressed rotation along z-axis with angular velocity $\Omega~(\equiv\widetilde{\Omega}/{\omega_{r}})$.
-In the co-rotating frame, the simultaneous eigenstate of Hamiltonian and total angular momentum minimizes the energy $\left\langle \Psi\left|\left({H^{lab}-\Omega L_{z}}\right)\right|\Psi\right\rangle $ at zero temperature, to become the ground state of the system.
+We begin by examining how a quasi-2D Bose-condensed gas with repulsive finite-range Gaussian interaction responds to an externally impressed rotation in the angular momentum regime $0\le L_{z} \le 5N$, where $N$ is the number of bosons.
+In the co-rotating frame, the simultaneous eigenstate of Hamiltonian (\ref{roth}) and total angular momentum minimizes the energy $\left\langle \Psi\left|\left({H^{lab}-\Omega L_{z}}\right)\right|\Psi\right\rangle $ at zero temperature, to become the ground state of the system.
 This is equivalent to minimizing $\left\langle H^{lab} \right\rangle$ with respect to $\Psi$, subject to the constraint that the system has angular momentum expectation value $L_{z}$ with angular velocity $\Omega$ identified as the corresponding Lagrange multiplier.
-Here $\Psi$ is the variationally obtained $N$-body ground state associated with $L_{z}$ (please see Appendix \ref{sec:scheme}).
+Here $\Psi$ is the variationally obtained $N$-body ground state associated with $L_{z}$.
 Thereby for the stable states in the rotating frame, one may obtain a number of successive critical angular velocities $\Omega_{\bf c} \left(L_{z}^{i}\right);~i=1,2,3,\dots$ for the angular momentum states at which a particular excited state becomes the ground state of the system.
 However for unstable angular momentum states such a critical angular velocity doesn't exist, which therefore remain as the excited states.
 Thus, the critical angular velocity $\Omega_{\bf c}\left(L_{z}^{i}\right)$ is the one, beyond which the higher total angular momentum state $L_{z}^{i}$ becomes lower in energy in the rotating frame compared to the lower angular momentum state $L_{z}^{\left(i-1\right)} \left(<{L}_{z}^{i}\right)$ and is given by \cite{ahs01,im17}: